Adobe Font Development Kit for OpenType (AFDKO) Overview

 rotatefont

-This tool will rotate and translate glyphs in a font, including the hints.
-However, hints will be discarded if the rotation is not a multiple of 90 degrees.
+This tool will rotate and translate glyphs in a font, including the hints (rotated Latin glyphs are common in CJK fonts).
+Hints will be discarded if the rotation is not a multiple of 90 degrees.

 sfntedit